Crete travel guide & 25 photos to feed your wanderlust

 Reaching Crete

 Although most people visit Crete via ferry, you can also fly to the island.
 The airport in Chania is really compact, and the flight from Athens takes just 30 minutes.
-Aegean Airlines flies directly from Athens to Crete several times per day.
+Aegean Airlines offers direct flights from Athens to Crete several times a day.

 There are actually three airports in Crete: Heraklion, Chania, and Sitia.
 Depending on which part of the island you’d like to explore, you’ll have to choose the arrival airport.
 There are, of course, several ferries from Piraeus to Crete (book your ferry tickets here), but the plane option is the fastest one.

-Crete is the biggest island in Greece, and if you want to see everything, you should probably stay for a month.
+Crete is the largest island in Greece, and if you want to see everything, you should probably plan to stay for a month.
 However, we had almost three weeks there, and we thought of starting from Chania.
 From there, Crete began to unfold slowly.
-The journey turned slowly into a long road trip around Crete -but a slow one as well.
+The journey slowly evolved into a long, leisurely road trip around Crete.

-Bonus tip: Despite some seasonal charter flights, most international travelers will probably fly to Athens and then head over to Crete.
+Bonus tip: Although some seasonal charter flights are available, most international travelers will likely fly to Athens and then proceed to Crete.
 If that’s the case for your upcoming journey, I wrote a comprehensive guide on how to travel from Athens to Crete.
 Check it out.

 Driving in Crete

 If you plan a road trip to Crete, sooner or later, you’ll read about the island’s drivers.
 Cretans are notorious for their driving skills.
 They are supposedly terrible drivers, and they don’t care about speed limits.
-Well, we rented a car, and to be honest, I didn’t see much difference compared to the rest of Greece.
+We rented a car, and to be honest, I didn’t notice much difference compared to the rest of Greece.

 The city of Chania